Fairness Definitions in Language Models Explained: Fairness definitions for encoder-only language models

-\begin{itemize} \item[$\bullet$] \textbf{Discovery of Correlations (DisCo)}~\cite{webster2020measuring} utilizes the average score of a model's predictions as the metric.
-The template used is a two-slot structure, specifically designed (\textit{e.g.,} \textit{``[X] is [MASK]''}; \textit{``[X] likes to [MASK]''}).
-The first slot, labeled as X, is manually filled with a bias trigger linked to a demographic group (initially designed for gendered names and nouns, but applicable to other groups with well-defined word lists).
-The LM generates the second slot.
-The DisCo score is calculated by measuring the average of uncommon predictions between demographic groups across a set of templates:
+\item[$\bullet$] \textbf{Discovery of Correlations (DisCo)}~\cite{webster2020measuring} measures the average probability a model assigns to the masked tokens in templated sentences.
+The template used in the sentence is a two-slot structure (\textit{\textit{e.g.},} \textit{``[X] is [MASK]''}; \textit{``[X] likes to [MASK]''}).
+The first slot, labeled as \textit{X}, is manually filled with a bias trigger linked to a demographic group.
+It is initially designed for gendered names and nouns, but is applicable to other groups with well-defined word lists.
+The second slot is generated by the encoder-only LM.
+The $DisCo$ score is calculated by:

-where \(T\) is the list of templates used, \(PW_{t,1}\) and \(PW_{t,2}\) is the list of predicted words of template \(t\) for demographic group \(g_1\) and \(g_2\) respectively.
+where $T$ is the list of templates used, \(PW_{t,1}\) and \(PW_{t,2}\) is the list of predicted words of template \(t\) for demographic group \(g_1\) and \(g_2\) respectively.

-The main idea behind the probability-based bias using this metric is that a fair LM should give similar distributions of predicted words across different demographic groups.
+The main idea behind the probability-based bias using this metric is that a fair encoder-only LM should give similar probabilities for predicted words across different demographic groups.
 In the ideal case, the model would yield a $DisCo$ score of 0.
-This means the overlap between \(PW_{t,1}\) and \(PW_{t,2}\) should be maximized, indicating that the model's predictions are not biased towards any specific group.
+This means the overlap between $PW_{t,1}$ and $PW_{t,2}$ should be maximized, indicating that the model's predictions are not biased towards any specific group.
 Conversely, a significant disparity in the predicted words' distributions would suggest that the model exhibits bias, as it associates certain words or concepts more strongly with specific demographic groups.
-In our case study, we analyzed gender bias in the BERT model.
-The first slot is filled by gender names from the US Social Security name statistics~\cite{us_social_security_2018} or the list of gendered nouns released by Zhao et al.~\cite{zhao2018gender}.
-We found that in both cases, the BERT model exhibits gender bias.
-An experiment using gender names yielded a higher $DisCo$ score than that of gendered nouns, with scores of 0.8036 and 0.6174, respectively, showing a pronounced bias when gender-specific terms were used.
+However, $DisCo$ has drawbacks, as it loosens its upper bound value because each word list item is tested with multiple fills per template, each of which may strongly reflect gender, so the value is only intended as a descriptive aid.